mjo22/cryojax/README.md

 log_likelihood, grad = loss(params, model, observed)
 ```

 To summarize, this example creates a loss function at an updated set of `AbstractPose`, `AbstractOptics`, and `AbstractScatteringMethod` parameters.
-In general, any `cryojax` `Module` may contain model parameters.
-The exception to this is in the `ImageManager`, `Filter`, and `Mask`.
-These classes do computation upon initialization, so they should not be explicitly instantiated in the loss function evaluation.
-Another gotcha is that if the `model` is not passed as an argument to the loss, there may be long compilation times because the electron density will be treated as static.
-However, this may result in slight speedups.

-In general, there are many ways to write loss functions.
+In general, any `cryojax` `Module` may contain model parameters and there are many ways to write loss functions.
 See the [equinox](https://github.com/patrick-kidger/equinox/) documentation for more use cases.

 ## Features

 - Imaging models in `cryojax` support `jax` functional transformations, such as automatic differentiation with `grad`, paralellization with `vmap` and `pmap`, and just-in-time compilation with `jit`.
 Models also support GPU/TPU acceleration.
 - `cryojax` is built on `equinox`.
 Therefore, the `equinox` ecosystem is available for usage!
+Learning `equinox` is strongly recommended.

 ## Similar libraries